openedx/edx-documentation/en_us/shared/exercises_tools/annotation.rst

 Annotation Problem
 ###################

-.. note:: EdX offers provisional support for this problem type.
+.. note:: EdX does not support this problem type.

 In an annotation problem, you highlight specific text inside a larger text block and then ask questions about that text.
 The questions appear when